Strategic Dialogue Assessment: The Crooked Path to Innocence: : S trategic D ialogue A ssessment

-\end{small} This formulation computes the cumulative sums of BaT and PaT and applies a z-score normalization to these sums to ensure comparability between gains and penalties.
+This formulation computes the cumulative sums of BaT and PaT and applies a z-score normalization to these sums to ensure comparability between gains and penalties.
 The difference between the normalized BaT and normalized PaT at turn $i$ provides an estimate of the overall strategic value accumulated over the discourse up to that turn.
+To avoid confusion, we note that the cumulative score aggregates \textit{local} strategic effects under the assumption that immediate commitments and credibility shifts matter incrementally.
+However, it is not intended to capture long-horizon strategic planning or delayed traps, that is, moves for which the strategic benefit only materializes later.
+Capturing delayed strategic payoffs would require explicit modeling of goal hierarchies and future contingencies, which lies beyond the scope of the present work.
 Figure~\ref{fig:calculation} presents the corresponding values of our metrics for an adapted snippet from a real cross-examination, with a detailed example of the calculation provided in Appendix \ref{cal_steps}.
+We accept, of course, that the particular numeric values we used in the above definitions of scoring functions are theoretically somewhat arbitrary.
+We leave open whether in future work (a) a ranking method could be used that obviates the need to specify particular numeric values, or (b) a learning procedure or theoretical argument could be used to identify appropriate numeric values.